adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 Bots support navigation commands to support changes in the topic of conversation.
 Navigation commands are key words or phrases that the bot listens for in the conversation.
 If the bot receives a navigation command, the bot changes the topic of conversation to correspond to the navigation command.
 For example, a bot for a chain of retail stores could listen for the word "Locations" to change the conversation to talk about their locations (e.g. helping the user find and learn about the location near them).

 Navigation commands are different from replies.
 Replies are responses to the current prompt in the current dialog.
 Replies move the current conversation forward.
-For example, if the current prompt in the conversation flow is "What is your name?", the user responding with "My name is Chris." is a reply to that question.
+For example, if the current prompt in the conversation flow is "What is your name?", the user might respond with "My name is Chris", a reply to that question.

-Bots can make their conversation navigation discoverable by introducing those navigation commands to the conversation via conversation UI (text, cards, buttons, etc.) so the user will know where they can take the conversation and how they can take it there.
+Bots can make their conversation navigation discoverable by introducing those navigation commands into the conversation via conversation UI (text, cards, buttons, etc.) so the user will know where they can take the conversation and how they can take it there.

 Bots can promote wayfinding in the conversation by introducing navigation commands into the conversation that make it easy to revisit conversation topics or to return to top level navigation.

 #### Implementing Navigation Commands

 In this sample, navigation commands are implemented via [Global Message Handlers](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-global-handlers).
 Review the Global Message Handler sample to understand how `Autofac`, `IScorable` and `Scorablebase` are used in the Bot Builder SDK to implement global message middleware.
-In this sample, Global Message Handlers examines every message in the conversation looking for navigation commands.
+In this sample, Global Message Handlers examine every message in the conversation looking for navigation commands.
 When the text of a message to the bot matches a navigation command, the bot resets the dialog stack and starts the conversation flow that corresponds to the command.

+Since these these navigation commands are implemented as Global Message Handlers, they are available from anywhere in the conversation, whether the user clicks on a button or just types the command.

-Simple text matching is used in this sample to identify navigation commands in the conversation, but natural language processing (for examle via [LUIS](https://www.luis.ai/)) could also be used.
+Simple text matching is used in this sample to identify navigation commands in the conversation, but more advanced methods such as regular expressions or natural language processing (for examle via [LUIS](https://www.luis.ai/)) could also be used.

 Navigation is made discoverable by introducing navigation UI into the conversation.
-This is done via HeroCard with and buttons.
+This can be done, for example, via HeroCards with and buttons at key points in the conversation.
 User can easily see their navigation options without having to remember specific commands.

-Wayfinding is promoted by providing conversational UI that makes it easy for the user to return to a prior topic of conversation or to easily be reminded of all the possible topics of conversation.
-These commands are available from anywhere, whether the user clicks on a button or just types the command.
+Wayfinding is promoted by providing conversational UI that makes it easy for the user to return to a prior topic of conversation or to be reminded of all the possible topics of conversation.

 **Note:** In this sample, navigation commands like "Back" and "Cancel" aren't used, since they feel unnatural within a conversation.
 Rather than providing navigation commands that move the conversation back ("Back", "Cancel"), navigation UI is provided to move the conversation forward.
 This is done by providing navigation commands that allow the user to tell you what they want to talk about next, rather than providing commands to move back in the conversation.